 Units may be offline due to long-term renovation, or due to remediation efforts required to meet compliance requirements or to address code violations.

-Many shelter buildings are designated only for certain groups such as men, or women, or families with children, veterans, or mentally ill chemical abusers (MICA).
+Many shelter buildings are designated only for certain groups such as men, women, families with children, veterans, or mentally ill chemical abusers (MICA).

-Homeless with special needs, such as those requiring medication, psychiatric care, or with criminal records require special accommodation.

 The process of aggregating the total number of units that are available and accessing the total number of units needed is projected in advance and then updated many times throughout each day.
 Units or commercial hotel rooms may be brought on-line with less than a day’s notice.